hrflkner/picsearch/README.md

 # picSearch

-Use the picSearch Microapp to connect to the Unsplash API
+Use the picSearch Microapp to search for images with the Unsplash API

 ## Instructions to Run